download dots

 Overview

-Utility actions are the small declarative steps that make automations boring in the best way.
-Reach for them when you need to format a date, pull a field out of JSON, run math, or match a regular expression without an extra Ask AI call.
+Utility actions are the small, deterministic steps that make automations boring in the best way.
+Reach for them when you need to do math, format a date, pull a field out of JSON, convert a CSV, clean up text, or generate a QR code without spending an AI call on simple work.

 When to use a utility instead of AI

-Utilities are deterministic, fast, and cheap.
+Utilities are deterministic, instant, and free of AI credits.
 Reach for them when:

-• The transform is well-defined (math, formatting, extraction)
+• The transform is well-defined (math, formatting, extraction, conversion)

 • You need the same answer every run